Status: affected by circulating vaccine-derived poliovirus type 2 (cVDPV2)

 Polio this week in Chad

 - No case of circulating vaccine-derived poliovirus type 2 (cVDPV2) was reported this week.
-There is one cVDPV2 case in the country linked to the Jigawa outbreak in Nigeria.
+There were three cVDPV2 cases in 2019 linked to the Jigawa outbreak in Nigeria.

 - The risk of further cVDPV2 spread across the Lake Chad subregion remains high.

 - Read our Chad country page for more information.